joeatbayes/interpolator/readme.md

 ### Sample Invocation

 ```
-interpolate  -in=data/sample-api.md -out=out/sample-api.md -baseDir=./data/data-dict  -VarPaths=desc,tech_desc  -keepPaths=true -maxRec=99
+interpolate  -in=data -out=out glob=*sample*.md -search=./data/data-dict  -VarNames=desc,tech_desc  -keepNames=true -maxRec=99
 ```

-* **-in** = path of a input file to process.
-May be a specific file or a glob pattern.
+* **-in** = path to input directory containing files to process .
+Defaults to ./data

-* **-out** = Location to write the output file once expanded
+* **-out** = path to output directory where expanded files will be written.   defaults to ./out
+* **-glob**= glob pattern to use when selecting files to process in input directory.
+Defaults to *.md
-* **-baseDir** = Directory Base to search for files named in interpolated parameters.
+* **-search** = Directory Base to search for files named in interpolated parameters.

-* **-varPaths** = Default variable name  matched in dictionary files.
+* **-varNames** = Default variable name  matched in dictionary files.
 Can be overridden if variable name is specified using #varname semantic.
 May be common separated list to allow default lookup of backup fields such as look first in tech_desc then in desc.

-* **-keepPaths** = when set to true it will keep the supplied path as part of output text.
+* **-keepNames** = when set to true it will keep the supplied path as part of output text.
 When not set or false will replace content of path with content.
+* **-saveHtml**= when set to yes will convert the md file to Html and save it in the output directory.